MaximAlien/SmileViewController/README.md

 [![codecov](https://codecov.io/gh/MaximAlien/SmileViewController/branch/master/graph/badge.svg)](https://codecov.io/gh/MaximAlien/SmileViewController)
 [![CocoaPods](https://img.shields.io/cocoapods/v/SmileViewController.svg)](https://cocoapods.org/?q=name%3Asmileviewcontroller*)

-UIViewController that allows to detect smile in real time (AVFoundation and CoreImage).
-There are additional features like photo sharing (Facebook, Twitter).
+UIViewController that allows to detect smile in real time (AVFoundation, CoreImage).
 It's also possible to take new selfie by pressing re-take button.

 ## Installation with CocoaPods
 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SmileViewController in your projects.
 You can install it with the following command: